williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 Next, we add some JavaScript code to insert the Okta Sign-In Widget into the `okta-login-container` tag.
 In this short example, this JavaScript is included at the end of the file.
-However, when you use this code on your own web site, you will need to run these functions in the parts of your code that are run when the DOM is ready.
+However, when you use this code on your own site, you will need to run these functions in the parts of your code that are run when the DOM is ready.

 Here is what that JavaScript code is doing: first, the line below